 If your expenses all rose at the same rate as your rent, that would mean that profits would increase by 3% each year.
 However, your monthly mortgage amount will never change – meaning your revenue is rising faster than your expenses, and profits will increase by MORE than 3% each year.

-This can be difficult to understand, so let’s go through a simple example.
+This can be difficult to understand for those without a background in statistics, so let’s go through a simple example.

 Assume every month you collected $100 in rent, and paid out $50 for Mortgage and other expenses, for a $50 profit.